kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/setVariable.md

 ---
-title: Set Variable
+title: Set Local Variable
-description: Updates new value to the variable.
+description: Updates new value to the local variable.
 sidebar:
-    order: 3
+    order: 8
 ---

-To update a new value to application variables
+To update a new value to page / local variables

 ### Parameters